 Teacher retention is an ongoing challenge in K-12 education.
 According to CERRA, 42% of South Carolina teachers with five or fewer years of experience left the classroom during the 2020-2021 academic year.
-As a result, TFASC provides support to our teachers after their initial two-year commitment through our Second Tour Fellows program and continued mentorship, professional development, and networking opportunities.
+As a result, TFASC provides intensive support to our teachers during and after their two-year commitment through their certification processes, our SC Impact Fellowship program, and our continued networking opportunities.

-After successfully completing their initial two-year commitment, many TFASC teachers stay in the classroom and make a career out of teaching.
+During the 2019-2020 academic year, 73% of our teachers decided to teach for a third year in South Carolina classrooms beyond their two-year commitment.
+When deciding to stay in the classroom, our teachers consistently maintain high-quality teaching and learning at schools that desperately need tenured teachers in place.
 And those who don’t stay in the classroom still gain invaluable first-hand knowledge of what ails our education system and become lifelong advocates for systemic change.

 No matter what path our teachers choose, they have an ever-expanding network of colleagues who are ready to support and lead alongside them.
 Currently, there are more than 360 alumni in South Carolina who are working to expand opportunity and access for all children.
 The state’s alumni network includes: